jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Levers of power.
 Whoever controls them, wins.
 Credit: Star Wars, Harry Potter, Unsplash._

+## Techvolution is Better

 You maybe thinking I'm talking about a revolution.
 I'm not.

 A revolution is a sudden uprising to change the rule-makers in government.
+It's what happens when evolution is held back for too long.

 Techvolution is totally different.
-Instead of fighting for change, Techvolution simply distributes new levers of power.
+Instead of waiting for change, Techvolution simply distributes new levers of power.
 Techvolution is better.
 Because those with the power get to make the rules.
 So why not reach for the gold right away?

 Happily, we've already been evolving ourselves into the modern era.

 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
-Our ancestors did the same thing when they read many printed books, used scientific instruments, worked their own homesteads and owned muskets.
+Our ancestors did the same thing when they read many printed books, used scientific instruments, and owned muskets.
 At first, these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.

 When regular people could read unknown history, see the Universe for themselves, work their own land, and revolt against royalty, the game was won.